jwood9799/CloudFormation/README.md

 # Auto-scaling_EC2_CloudFormation
-W8Project Auto Scaling EC2's in CloudFormation
+W8Project Auto Scaling EC2's in CloudFormation.
-This is for a project I did for Level Up in Tech
+This is for a project I did for Level Up in Tech.
-Below is an article I wrote about the project https://medium.com/@jwood9799/infrastructure-as-code-iac-dd7f8ace9623
+Below is an article I wrote about the project. https://medium.com/@jwood9799/infrastructure-as-code-iac-dd7f8ace9623